moya-lang/Allocator/README.md

 ## MSVC support

+After a recent test under Microsoft Visual Studio Community 2022 all the test passed successfully without any extraordinary workarounds.
+To enable support for older versions of MSVC please define a `ENABLE_OLD_WIN32_SUPPORT` constant.

-Unfortunately since the very first release of the Allocator MS has changed twice their implementation of STL allocator support.
-As the changes are very odd and requires some workarounds whose slows down the allocator I finally decided to separate MSVC support from the original code with use of preprocessor.
+In older versions MS has changed twice their implementation of STL allocator support.
+The changes were very odd and required some workarounds which slows down the allocator.
+My decision was to separate MSVC support from the original code with use of a preprocessor.

 ### Workaround to the first MSVC update